Guided reading: Transitional model

-Fluent Model
+Fluent model

 Readers working at a NC level of 3B upwards will need the fluent model of guided reading.
-Here it is not necessary for children to read the text during the guided sessions.
-At these levels children can generally decode the words.
-What is important is that they discuss the meaning that they make from the text which will form the basis of the discussion.
-Therefore, the session tends to focus on return to text and response to the text with the strategy check implicit in the discussions.
+At this level, it is not necessary for children to read the text during the guided sessions, children can generally decode the words.
+What is important is that they discuss the meaning that they make from the text, which will form the basis of the discussion.
+Therefore, the session tends to focus on return to text, and response to the text, with the strategy check implicit in the discussions.